ikding/pycon_2017/README.md

 1. Prior distribution: quantifies the uncertainty in latent variables
 	* Likelihood function: condition our model on the observed data
 1. Infer values for latent variables
-	* Probalistic programiing abstracts the inference procedure
+	* Probabilistic programmiing abstracts the inference procedure
 1. Check your models

-Probablistic Programming is not new.
+Probabilistic Programming is not new.
 Before Python:

 * WinBUGS: closed source, objective pascal
 * PyMC3: started in 2003
-	* PP frameowrk for fitting arbitrary probability models
+	* PP framework for fitting arbitrary probability models
 	* Based on theano
 	* Implements next generation Bayesian inference methods